 Bahrain Bourse (BHB) offers funding opportunities to investors through stocks if such stocks meet the listing requirements.
-The CBH regulates and monitors the financial markets in the Kingdome of Bahrain and among its main priorities are maintaining transparency and integrity and regulating these markets through adherence to the best international standards and practices and protecting investors and consequently protecting Bahrain’s reputation as a regional financial hub.
+The CBB regulates and monitors the financial markets in the Kingdom of Bahrain and among its main priorities are maintaining transparency and integrity and regulating these markets through adherence to the best international standards and practices and protecting investors and consequently protecting Bahrain’s reputation as a regional financial hub.

-The CBH regulates and monitors and approves all the applications for the public offering of any securities or financial instruments based on compliance with all the disclosure requirements and conditions.
+The CBB regulates and monitors and approves all the applications for the public offering of any securities or financial instruments based on compliance with all the disclosure requirements and conditions.

-The CBH also applies the international disclosure standards with the aim of improving market transparency, monitoring the stock exchange, clearance transactions, deposit systems, brokerage companies and the market makers.
+The CBB also applies the international disclosure standards with the aim of improving market transparency, monitoring the stock exchange, clearance transactions, deposit systems, brokerage companies and the market makers.

 For more information please visit the BHB website